 Across the board we see that businesses are bracing themselves for the impact of the GDPR.
 Even among companies who are very or somewhat prepared, GDPR is expected to have an impact on their business model.
 32.9% of all organisations expect this effect to be high, with 46.4% expecting some impact.
 Interestingly, of those who expect the impact to be high, half come from the group who are already somewhat prepared.

 The GDPR is going to lead to changes for many if not all organisations.
-Marketing databases are likely to decrease in size due to the changes in requirements for consent, support teams are likely to see more data subject access requests (SARs) and data analysts are likely to have more processes to follow to check that they have permission to use data in their work.
+Marketing database managers will need to consider the potential impacts on their marketing pool with factors such as historic consent data quality playing a part, support teams are likely to see more data subject access requests (SARs) and data analysts are likely to have more processes to follow to check that they have permission to use data in their work.
 If managed correctly, these changes can have minimal impact and could in fact create a range of opportunities in areas such as customer relationship building and marketing efficiency.
 However, all of this will require preparation in the form of Process, Technology and People (Training).

 We saw that between two-thirds and three-quarters of firms name five major functions as suffering from some or significant impact from poor data quality.
 These are: